PEER-REVIEWED ARTICLES

 Appel, M., Hutmacher, F., Politt, T., & Stein, J.-P. (2023).
 Swipe right?
 Using beauty filters in male Tinder profiles reduces women's evaluations of trustworthiness but increases physical attractiveness and dating intention.
 Computers in Human Behavior, 168, 107871.

-Breves, P. L., & Stein, J.-P. (2023).
+Breves, P. L., Paryschew, L., & Stein, J.-P. (2023).
 Be positive?
 The interplay of Instagram influencers' body type and favorable user comments on young women's perceptions, affective well-being, and exercise intentions.
 Psychology of Popular Media.

 Breves, P. L., & Stein, J.-P. (2023).
 Cognitive load in immersive media settings: The role of spatial presence and cybersickness.
 Virtual Reality, 27, 1077–1089.